tigeryuxu/tigeryuxu.github.io/_pages/about.md

   image_cicular: false # crops the image to make it circular
   address: > # <p>555 your office number</p> <p>123 your address street</p> <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
+publications: true # includes a list of publications
+preprints: true # includes a list of papers marked as "preprint={true}"
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---